 Rosen makes it clear that deaths are on both sides: “Every day, members of the Syrian army, security agencies and the vague paramilitary and militia phenomenon known as shabiha [“thugs”] are also killed by anti-regime fighters.”

 How often do we hear about these deaths on the hourly news cycles?
+And why have we so strongly picked a side in a complex civil war?

 In today’s briefing Hague vowed to “…intensify our links with the opposition.”